-The Supplement Trap, Why Less Is More and How to Choose What Actually Works
+The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

-Most supplement stacks are 80 percent filler and 20 percent poorly absorbed minerals.
+Most supplement tablets are 80 percent filler and a poorly absorbed remainder.
 The fillers to refuse on sight, why ionic and liquid beat tablet, and the minimum effective daily stack.

-A supplement that the body cannot absorb is a supplement that is being excreted, after the body has paid the metabolic cost of trying to process the filler matrix it arrived in.
+A supplement the body cannot absorb is a supplement being excreted, after the body has paid the metabolic cost of trying to process the filler matrix it arrived in.

-This essay is the companion to the essential minerals piece.
-The minerals essay named the eight elements every adult needs to restore.
-This one is the buyer's manual for how to actually do it without the industry capturing the budget and the body.
+This is the buyer's manual to the essential minerals piece.
+That essay named the eight elements every adult needs to restore.
+This one is how to actually restore them without the industry capturing the budget and the body.

 The principle of fewer

 The first rule of supplement discipline is that the stack should be small.
 The second rule is that it should be smaller than that.
-The instinct most people have walking into a Whole Foods supplement aisle is to come out with a basket of fifteen bottles, each of which seemed compelling at the shelf.
+Most people walk into a Whole Foods aisle and come out with fifteen bottles, each compelling at the shelf.
 The body cannot integrate fifteen things at once.
-The absorption of any one of them is reduced by competing for the same transporter sites with the other fourteen.
-The cost is high, and the compliance collapses inside a month.
+The absorption of any one drops as it competes for the same transporter sites with the other fourteen.
+The cost is high, the compliance collapses inside a month.

-The shape that works is the inverse: six to eight core items running daily, dosed to clinical levels, tested for actual response, and rotated against the lab markers.
-Adding the ninth and tenth is rarely additive; usually it displaces one of the core items and the total benefit drops.
+The shape that works is the inverse: six to eight core items running daily, dosed to clinical levels, tested for actual response, rotated against the lab markers.
+The ninth and tenth are rarely additive.
+Usually one displaces a core item and total benefit drops.

-The mental model is the same model that runs in pharmacology. is now understood to produce worse outcomes than the conditions it was meant to address.
-The same arithmetic applies to supplementation.
+This is the model pharmacology already runs. is now understood to produce worse outcomes than the conditions it was meant to address, and the last decade of practice has moved aggressively toward deprescribing.
+The same arithmetic governs your cabinet.
 The stack does not have to be long.
 It has to be right.

 The fillers to refuse on sight

-Open any tablet supplement and the active ingredient is usually a minority of the mass of the pill.
-The rest is the manufacturing matrix that holds the pill together, lubricates the high-speed pressing equipment, coats the surface so the tablet swallows easily, and colours the result to look pharmaceutical.
-Some of these are inert and acceptable.
-Several are not.
-The non-negotiable refusal list:
+In a tablet, the active ingredient is usually a minority of the mass.
+The rest is the manufacturing matrix: the bulk that holds the pill together, the lubricant that lets it run through high-speed presses, the coating that makes it swallow easily and look pharmaceutical.
+Some of it is inert and acceptable.
+Several items are not.
+The non-negotiable refusal list.

 Titanium dioxide (E171)

-A whitening agent used in tablet coating and capsule shell.
-Banned as a food additive across the European Union as of August 2022 after the that genotoxicity could not be ruled out and that an acceptable daily intake could not be set.
-The US has not followed the ban.
-American supplement manufacturers still use it freely; reading the label is your only protection.
+A whitening agent in tablet coatings and capsule shells, banned as a food additive across the European Union as of August 2022 after the that genotoxicity could not be ruled out and no acceptable daily intake could be set.
+The US has not followed.
+American manufacturers still use it freely, so the label is your only protection.

-The mechanism of concern: titanium dioxide is delivered as nanoparticles. , accumulate in liver, spleen, and brain, and there is no excretion pathway for accumulated titanium.
-The argument that the daily dose is small is correct; the argument that small daily doses across forty years do nothing is unsupported.
+The mechanism: titanium dioxide is delivered as nanoparticles. , accumulate in liver, spleen, and brain, and there is no excretion pathway for accumulated titanium.
+The daily dose is small.
+Small daily doses across forty years are not.

 Refuse it.
 There is no nutritional justification.
-It is purely cosmetic, the manufacturer chose it to make the pill look white.
-Find a brand that does not use it.
+The manufacturer chose it to make the pill look white.
+Find a brand that does not.

 Microcrystalline cellulose

-Purified wood pulp or cotton-derived cellulose used as a tablet bulking agent.
-Often 50 to 70 percent of the mass of an oral supplement tablet.
-The argument for it is that cellulose is plant fibre and the body excretes it; the argument against it is more interesting.
+Purified wood pulp or cotton-derived cellulose used as a bulking agent, often 50 to 70 percent of the mass of an oral tablet.
+The argument for it is that cellulose is plant fibre the body excretes.
+The argument against it is more interesting.

-First, microcrystalline cellulose is often the largest single ingredient in a "vitamin" pill that contains 50 mg of active and 400 mg of cellulose.
-The label disclosure rarely makes this clear.
-Second, microcrystalline cellulose can act as a in the gut, reducing the concentration of active ingredient at the absorption site.
-Third, a non-trivial subset of people develop hypersensitivity reactions to it over time.
+It is often the largest single ingredient in a vitamin pill that holds 50 mg of active and 400 mg of cellulose, and the label rarely makes that clear.
+It also acts as a in the gut, lowering the concentration of active ingredient at the absorption site.
+And a non-trivial subset of people develop hypersensitivity to it over time.

-The honest version of microcrystalline cellulose: it is probably mostly inert, it is unlikely to harm a healthy gut at moderate dose, and there is no good reason to take it daily for forty years if a manufacturer who does not use it is available.
+Mostly inert at moderate dose, but there is no reason to swallow it daily for forty years when a manufacturer who skips it is on the same shelf.
 Capsules made of plant cellulose (vegetable capsules, the standard alternative to gelatin) are a different category and broadly fine.

 Silicon dioxide (SiO2, "anti-caking agent")